samirv16/cli-project/futbol_teams/NOTES.md

 Lets build a line interface that offers news headlines of the 10 most popular teams in Europe (possibly a short paragraph from that article)

-List of futbol teams to learn about
+List of futbol teams to see headlines for

 1. Real Madrid CF
 2. FC Barcelona